Analyzing

 Inline naming without square brackets

 In the other cases, the inline naming does not accompany a pair of square brackets.
-In this case, although the existence of the declaration itself is obvious by a sentence with round parentheses, detection of the exact binding name (exact text of the identifier) is not self-evident, or exactly speaking, requires analysis of semantics or meaning of natural language.
+In this case, although the existence of the declaration itself is evident by a sentence with round parentheses, detection of the exact binding name (exact text of the identifier) is not self-evident, or exactly speaking, requires analysis of semantics or meaning of natural language.

 An example of an inline naming without square brackets is below.